syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 //Create a new Word document.
 using (WordDocument document = new WordDocument())
 {
-//Add a section into the Word document.
+Add a section to the Word document.
 IWSection section = document.AddSection();
-//Add a paragraph into the created section.
+Add a paragraph to the created section.
 IWParagraph paragraph = section.AddParagraph();
-//Append the TOC field with LowerHeadingLevel and UpperHeadingLevel to determines the TOC entries.
+Append the TOC field with LowerHeadingLevel and UpperHeadingLevel to determine the TOC entries.
 TableOfContent tableOfContent = paragraph.AppendTOC(1, 3);
 //Set lower heading level for TOC. tableOfContent.LowerHeadingLevel = 2;